Ford Explorer ST With Rear-Wheel Drive Is Likely $2,000 Cheaper

 Following a rumor from last week, Ford has officially revealed the arrival of a rear-wheel-drive Explorer ST for the 2022 model year.
 That said, all-wheel drivetrain is now an option for the go-fast midsize crossover, which meant pricing will likely be lower but has yet to be revealed.

-CarsDirect may have discovered the pricing for the tail-happy Explorer based on data derived from Ford's latest order guide.
+CarsDirect has discovered the pricing for the tail-happy Explorer based on data derived from Ford's latest order guide.
 According to the website, there will be a $2,000 price cut down to a $53,415 price tag, with handling and destination.

 Gallery: 2022 Ford Explorer ST Rear-Wheel Drive

 That said, the AWD Explorer ST will be priced at $55,415 for the 2022 model year if we're to follow CarsDirect's discovery.
-In contrast, the 2021 Explorer ST AWD is now priced at $55,240 before discounts.
+In comparison, the 2021 Explorer ST AWD is now priced at $55,240 before discounts.

 Although still not confirmed at this point, the price cut for the new RWD Explorer ST isn't surprising.
-The Ford Explorer Platinum, which became standard with rear-wheel drivetrain for 2021, also got a substantial decrease.
+The Ford Explorer Platinum, which became standard with a rear-wheel drivetrain for 2021, also got a substantial decrease.

 save over $3,400 on average off MSRP* on a new Ford Explorer